-This alternative history, urban fantasy is a paperback edition was published by St. Martin Paperbacks on March 4, 2008 and has 352 pages.
+This alternative history, urban fantasy is a paperback edition that was published by St. Martin Paperbacks on March 4, 2008 and has 352 pages.

 Explore it on Goodreads or Amazon.